jhpyle/docassemble/_docs/functions.md

 set_session_variables(filename, session_id, vars, secret)
 {% endhighlight %}

-Then the following statements will be executed in the interview dictionary:
+Then the following statements will be executed in the interview session dictionary:

 {% highlight python %}
 defense['latches'] = False